MrGlenThomas/form3-go/README.md

 I have never used Go before.
 I currently mainly code with C# and TypeScript.

-I am not familiar with commonly used go code formatting (indentation, alignment) or project structure.
-I have looked at some example repositories to get an idea.
+I am not familiar with commonly used go code styling (indentation, alignment, comments, etc.) or project structure.
+I have looked at some example repositories to get an idea of common practice.

+The test criteria specified using the fake API for integration testing.
+I also wanted to have some basic unit tests for fast feedback so am using httptest to intercept HTTP requests and provide static responses.

 ## Usage